jeremysu99/Faster-Fashion/README.md

 - Run **export GOOGLE_APPLICATION_CREDENTIALS="path/to/your/credential/json"** in the VSCode terminal to give yourself access to Google Cloud Vision API

 - Run main.py and access the test server for Faster Fashion!

+- If you get a connection error, go to **chrome://net-internals/#sockets** and click on "Flush socket pools".